 The Education Funding Agency (EFA) lays out the ﬁnancial requirements of academies in the Academies Financial Handbook.
-Our Learning Trust is responsible for ensuring that schools and academies within its structure comply with these standards.
+Our Learning Trust is responsible for ensuring that the Trust and the schools within its structure comply with these standards.

 The Learning Trust recognises national teacher pay and conditions and has adopted the Northumberland County Council single status agreement for associate staﬀ pay and conditions.
 The Learning Trust has a Trades Union recognition agreement.
-We adopt best practice principles for ICT.
-These include infrastructure, end user devices, productivity software, and technical support.
+We adopt best practice principles for our ICT solutions.

 These principles are based upon several key factors including availability, resilience and security of systems and data, the needs of the business, encouraging technology enabled learning and a sharing of technical knowledge, experience and resources.
 The Learning Trust has an obligation to provide a safe and appropriate working and learning environment for the staﬀ and students within the Learning Trust schools and academies.